Abhaypandey002/Face-Recognition-System/README.md

 The Student Face Recognition System is a comprehensive application designed to manage student records using facial recognition technology.

 # intall dependencies
+# Image in folder Images should be of size 216x216 and in PNG form only.
 # Steps to Run the Student Face Recognition System

 1. Setup Firebase Realtime Database